Fast access to the complete albums in your Apple Music library

-Longplay is an iOS app for music lovers who enjoy listening to full albums but have a hard time finding them in their music library.
+Longplay is the iOS app for music lovers who enjoy listening to full albums but have a hard time finding them in their music library.
 It provides a beautiful view of the album artworks of the (near) complete albums in your music library with one-tap access to play them.
 It works well with Apple Music.

 - Orderliness: by artist, then by album